 In addition, effective patent, trade secret and other intellectual property protection may be unavailable or limited in some foreign countries.
 In some countries, the Corporation does not apply for patent or other intellectual property protection.
 The Corporation also relies on unpatented technological innovation and other trade secrets to develop and maintain its competitive position.
 Although the Corporation generally enters into confidentiality agreements with its employees and third parties to protect its intellectual property, these confidentiality agreements are limited in duration, could be breached and may not provide meaningful protection of its trade secrets.
-Adequate remedies may not be available if there is an unauthorized use or disclosure of the Corporation's trade secrets and manufacturing expertise.
-In addition, others may obtain knowledge about the Corporation's trade secrets through independent development or by legal means.
+Adequate remedies may not be available if there is an unauthorized use or disclosure of the Corporation's trade secrets through independent development or by legal means.
 The failure to protect the Corporation's processes, technology, trade secrets and proprietary manufacturing expertise, methods and compounds could have a material adverse effect on its business by jeopardizing critical intellectual property.